damiso15/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 * 7-insert_dnodeint.c - Write a function that inserts a new node at a given position.
 * 8-delete_dnodeint.c - Write a function that deletes the node at index index of a `dlistint_t` linked list.
 * 100-password - Find the password for [crackme4](https://github.com/holbertonschool/0x17.c).
+* 102-result - A palindromic number reads the same both ways.
+The largest palindrome made from the product of two 2-digit numbers is `9009` = `91` × `99`.